 More important was the actual temple of Artemis, which was built on slightly higher ground at the foot of a hill just south of the porticoes.
 Unfortunately, only the foundation is left of it.

 In ancient times, the wetlands were not land at all, and so the sanctuary was right on the coast.
-However, it was still wet to a certain extent–there is a spring on the site which was considered sacred in antiquity.
+However, the land there was still wet to a certain extent as there is a spring on the site which was considered sacred in antiquity.
 Just north of the spring, a stone bridge was built as part of the road to Athens across the Erasinos River, which flows past the western side of the sanctuary.

 There is also a museum 350 meters east of the entrance to the site.